intelsdi-x/snap-plugin-collector-smart/README.md

 /intel/disk/\<device_name\>/read/normalized | | always 100

 ## Community Support
-This repository is one of **many** plugins in the **Pulse Framework**: a powerful telemetry agent framework.
+This repository is one of **many** plugins in the **Snap Framework**: a powerful telemetry agent framework.
 To reach out to other uses, reach out to us on:

-* Pulse Gitter channel (@TODO Link)
+* Snap Gitter channel (@TODO Link)
 * Our Google Group (@TODO Link)

-The full project is at http://github.com:intelsdi-x/pulse.
+The full project is at http://github.com:intelsdi-x/snap.

 ## Contributing
 We love contributions! :heart_eyes: